The History of ADHD

 1968: The DSM-II

-In the second edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-II), the condition was classified as “Hyperkinetic Reaction of Childhood.”
-However, this terminology emphasized only hyperactivity, omitting inattention and impulsivity (American Psychiatric Association, 2013).
+In the second edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-II), the condition was classified as "Hyperkinetic Reaction of Childhood."
+This terminology emphasized only hyperactivity, omitting inattention and impulsivity.

 1980: The DSM-III